Capital & Coast DHB Preparing for Your Surgery

 - arrange any support services you may require.

-You may also be given brochures about your operation.
-In some cases we will be able to provide you with a date for your surgery, however this will often be arranged later on, with confirmation mailed to you in the post.
+You may be given patient information about your operation.
+In some cases we will be able to give you a date for your surgery.
+This will often be arranged later on, with confirmation sent in the post.